Walter Emil Westman: Activism

 As an openly gay man, Westman was an advocate for LGBT rights and AIDS awareness.
 He founded the National Organization of Gay and Lesbian Scientists (NOGLS) (which is now known as the National Organization of Gay and Lesbian Scientists and Technical Professionals (NOGLSTP)) during a meeting of the American Association for the Advancement of Science (AAAS) in 1980.
 This meeting was his professional coming out, and was convened to discuss the problem of homophobia.

-Westman ultimately resigned from his role on the Board of Directors in 1988, in order to focus on his work in AIDS activism.
-He promoted gay rights and campaigned for further to find a cure for AIDS, right up until the end of his life.
+Westman ultimately resigned from his role on the board of directors in 1988, in order to focus on his work in AIDS activism.
+He promoted gay rights and campaigned for further research to find a cure for AIDS, right up until the end of his life.

 Legacy

 Westman's papers are held at the Hargrett Rare Book and Manuscript Library, The University of Georgia Libraries.

-The Walt Westman Award is the highest given to a NOGLSTP member, in recognition of their significant contributions to the organisation’s mission, and what it means to be an LGBTQ+ role model.
+The Walt Westman Award, awarded by the Out to Innovate professional society, is the highest recognition given to a member of the organization formerly known as NOGLSTP, in recognition of their significant contributions to the organisation's mission, and what it means to be an LGBTQ+ role model.